I am the founder and sole member of the National Association of

 - Have written a couple of monthly columns for Catholic newsletters.
 One was for the Sacramento Diocese Charismatic Renewal, the other one was on Catholic media, in my parish newsletter.

-- Sent a letter to Pauline Press suggesting that they publish comics on the lives of the saints in 1994, they did so in 1995, coincidence, perhaps.
+- Sent a letter to Pauline Press suggesting that they publish comics on the lives of the saints in 1994, they did so in 1995.
+Those comics are now out of print, but Pauline Press has been publishing Catholic Comics ever since and have I believe been the major publisher of Catholic comics in the English language for the last quarter of a century.

 - Arcadius Press, a new publisher of Catholic Comics, who unfortunately is now out of business, contacted me.
 This was probably because if you put the words catholic comics into Google my site is the top choice.